Please download the attachment Patient Details Consent Form here prior to your initial appointment.

 Consultations are 50 minutes duration and are available by appointment only.

-Evening Skype sessions can be arranged, a Medicare rebate is not applicable to Skype sessions.
+Evening Zoom sessions can be arranged, a Medicare rebate is not applicable to Zoom sessions.

 Consultation fees are to be paid on the day of service and there is a HICAPS terminal available to facilitate this process.